Splitties/refreshVersions/docs/setup.md

 Note that for Android projects, you need to update the Android Gradle Plugin to its latest stable version at the same time.

-### Gradle's Settings file
+## About Gradle's Settings file

+For refreshVersions to be able to work for all the dependencies in your project, including for the ones in the `buildscript`'s `classpath`, it needs to be setup in the Gradle settings.

-A Gradle project has [a Settings file](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:settings_file) called `settings.gradle`  or `settings.gradle.kts` where you must respect a certain order.
+A Gradle project has [a Settings file](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:settings_file) called `settings.gradle`  or `settings.gradle.kts` where you must respect a certain order (otherwise, the build breaks).

 The order is:
 1. imports, if any.